tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > Thus line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane [p.
 18].

-The sketch above shows the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan.*
+The sketch above shows the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan,* which is "the Cézanne family's country estate" [p.
+53].

-Here is an image of the actual painting:
+This image is of Cézanne's painting of the motif:

 - Image: